'It's like thinking outside the box, without the box!'

 In some ways, this is exhilarating - and in some, terrifying.

 When I look at how the church has been struggling for decades, and the sudden radical change of not meeting in person, I see 4 areas of re-imagination…

 This seems like a no-brainer!
 We have all become Digital Ministers in the past couple of years.
 But as we ease back into in-person ministry, we want to keep digital in the forefront.

 We are wiring our churches for excellent wifi and designating 'Ministers of Technology'.

-It's not just tech tools - it's what we hope to build with them.
+It's not just technology - it's what we hope to build with it.

 2. Clergy as Faith Practitioners

 Many clergy already feel stifled being 'CEOs of small non-profits' - concerned more about the administrative aspects of running an organization (out of necessity), and having less energy for the spiritual leadership we are called to.